 - What kind of feed-tube size does it have?

 - What features do you have to pay more for, like kneading prowess and a quiet hum versus a loud roar?

 There are a ton of big features and knowing what to pay for them can help you make the right purchasing decision.

 What kind of food processor do you want?

 There are several kinds of food processors.
 Big processors are usually better at slicing and chopping.
 They can knead dough as well.
 Smaller choppers are better for chopping bits of nuts or onions.

 Selecting the right kind of food processor for what you’re going to be using it for can go a long way in offering you a pleasant and smooth purchasing experience.
-If you get the wrong food processor, you could end up paying a lot for something that you’re not going to use.
+If you get the wrong one, you could end up paying a lot for something that you’re not going to use.